Mass and angular momentum of black holes in 3D gravity theories with first order formalism: Masses and Angular momenta of black holes in Minimal Massive Gravity theory

-which are the same results with (\ref{BTZ-var}).
+From now we follow the procedure for BTZ black hole in TMG and NMG.
+The non-vanishing variation forms of shifted connection 1-forms related to $d\phi$ component are given by the same results with (\ref{BTZ-var}).
 All variations of the frame fields related to $d\phi$ are vanished.
-Substituting (\ref{int-MMG-M}) and (\ref{var-MMG}) into (\ref{chi-MMG}), the charge variation for BTZ black hole mass in MMG becomes
+Performing the calculation (\ref{chi-MMG}) for the Killing vector $\xi = \frac{\partial}{\partial t}$, the charge variation for BTZ black hole mass in MMG becomes

 Applying this result to the definition (\ref{Mass-Ang}), we can obtain the variation of black hole mass

 Substituting the $\lambda$ value (\ref{aux-MMG-2}) into the above formula, then we obtain the mass of BTZ black hole in MMG theory,